William Davidson

 Biography

-William Davidson (1593–1673) was a Scottish physician, chemist, and botanist who made significant contributions to medical science during the 17th century.
-Born in Aberdeenshire, Scotland, Davidson pursued his early education at the University of Aberdeen before continuing his medical studies at the prestigious Faculty of Medicine of Montpellier in France.
-This Franco-Scottish connection would define much of his professional career and scholarly work.
+William Davidson (1593-1673) was a Scottish physician, chemist, and botanist who became a notable figure in 17th-century European science.
+Born in Aberdeenshire, Scotland, Davidson started his medical education at the University of Aberdeen and then went to France to finish his studies at the Faculty of Medicine of Montpellier, a top medical school in Europe at the time.

 Before Fame